ABOUT ST. THOMAS AQUINAS PARISH

 Jesus did not tell us all to go and make parishes, or study groups, or nice people.
 He told us to make disciples.
 And what does it mean to be a disciple?
 It is all about renewing our personal encounter with Our Lord and learning to journey in life and faith with Him each day.

-Keeping in mind that God is the one who has initiated this process of growing and maturing in faith, here’s our plan for the next 5 years at our parish.
+Keeping in mind that God is the one who has initiated this process of growing and maturing in faith, and in harmony with the Diocesan Go Make Disciples Evangelization initiative, here are our priorities for the next 2-3 years.

 OUR PARISH STAFF